FOR REVISION APRIL 2018

 If you believe someone to be in immanent danger of harm, contact the Police by dialling 999 from any phone

-If your concern involves a church officer, or if you do not receive a reply within 24 hours, contact the Diocesan Safeguarding Officer, Christine Hindle, on 01392 345909.
+If your concern involves a church officer, or if you do not receive a reply within 24 hours, contact the Diocesan Safeguarding Team by clicking on the link.

 If there is no reply or if there is any delay, please contact CCPAS (Churches’ Child Protection Advisory Service) by ringing 0303 003 1111 – line open 24/7 (you will need to state that you are from Exeter Diocese)